Lead: Elena Besley

 Yarjan is working on 2D materials and the preparation of graphene, hexagonal boronitride and molybdenum disulphide by exfoliation.

-Tom is a PhD candidate investigating hybrids of ionic liquids and carbon nanotubes with SMAs/NMCs
+Tom is a PhD candidate investigating hybrids of ionic liquids and carbon nanotubes with SMAs/NMCs for carbon dioxide reduction.

 James is a PhD student whose focus in MASI is on Raman spectroscopy characterisation of field-effect transistor devices.